AhmedPeaRL/maximal-one/COVENANT.md

+This system guarantees occurrence.

 Every contact is received.

-Reception is guaranteed.
-Response is guaranteed.

-Response does not guarantee clarity.
-Response does not guarantee comfort.
-Response does not guarantee usefulness.
+Every reception is recorded.
+Every record produces a response event.

+No response promises clarity.
+No response promises benefit.
+No response promises improvement.

-Silence is a valid response.
+Silence is not absence.
-Silence is a complete response.
+Silence is a completed response.
-Silence fulfills the covenant.

-By invoking, you accept this.
+By invoking, you enter this covenant.